 - F-1.
-Inmates sentenced to confinement to the custody of Oregon Department of Corrections shall be moved from the jail to the appropriate DOC intake facility within seven days after the jail receives commitment papers from the court.
-To the extent possible, the AJ must give the DOC an advance notice of one business day before transfer. - F-2.
-Court Security/Transports Unit will complete a Statement of Imprisonment Form No. 405 on each inmate transferring to the DOC to serve a sentence. - F-3.
+Inmates sentenced to confinement to the custody of Oregon Department of Corrections shall be moved from the jail to the appropriate DOC intake facility within seven days after the jail receives commitment papers from the court, whenever possible. - F-2.
+Transport staff will complete a Statement of Imprisonment Form No. 405 on each inmate transferring to the DOC to serve a sentence. - F-3.
 A certified copy of the sentencing order, from the Circuit Court of Oregon, will accompany the inmate in the corresponding transport packet.